rodriada000/SessionMapSwitcher/README.md

 1. Select a modded map from the Available Maps list (_you can also double click the map in the list to load it._).
 2. Before starting the game, change any game settings like gravity _(default value is -980)_ or number of objects you can place down.
 3. Click `Start Session` (_this will load the selected map and save your game settings before starting the game_).
+> NOTE: When you go to the apartment in-game you will have to open Map Switcher and load the custom map again (even if you are not switching to a new map).
+This is to ensure the custom map is loaded instead of the original Brooklyn Banks map when you leave the apartment.

 ### Switching Maps In-game